-The Distillery Historic District is a great place to spend a few hours if you're in downtown Toronto and want to get away from the usual downtown stuff.
-This pedestrian-only village is set amidst heritage architecture that comprises the largest and best-preserved collection of Victorian Industrial Architecture.
+The Distillery Historic District is a great place to spend a few hours if you're in downtown Toronto and want to get away from the usual downtown attractions.
+This pedestrian-only village is set amidst historic architecture that comprises the most extensive and best-preserved collection of Victorian industrial architecture.
 You won't find a franchise or chain operation here, so all the stores and galleries are one of a kind.

 02 of 11

-St. Lawrence Market comprises three historic buildings in downtown Toronto that house an antique market, food market and other public space.
-Food & Wine magazine has called St. Lawrence Market one of the world's top 25 markets - for gosh sake, the Pope bought jam here.
+St. Lawrence Market consists of three historic buildings in downtown Toronto that house an antique market, a food market and other public space.
+Food & Wine magazine has called St. Lawrence Market one of the world's top 25 markets.
+Even the Pope has shopped there!
 Pick up a cheap lunch and enjoy on the outdoor patio.